|

 of the walk and stopped to pick a few to eat.
 Not too far from there

-I came across one of the few shade trees along the roadway that
+I came across one of the few shade trees along the roadway known

-was known as "Halfway Sycamore."
-It is one of the largest
+as "Halfway Sycamore."
+It is one of the largest sycamore

-sycamore trees that I had ever seen, and the canopy provided much
+trees that I had ever seen, and the canopy provided much needed

-needed shade from the afternoon sun.
-It is known as "Halfway
+shade from the afternoon sun.
+It is known as "Halfway Sycamore"

-Sycamore" because at one time this tree was roughly the halfway
+because at one time this tree was roughly the halfway point along

 I continued along the pavement, now beginning to really soften in

-stepped off the road and ventured to the front door to see if anyone
+I stepped off the road and ventured to the front door to see if

-was home.
-A pleasant young lady opened the door and told me to go
+anyone was home.
+A pleasant young lady opened the door and told

-around to the back of the house and she would be out in a few minutes.
+me to go around to the back of the house and she would be out in

-I went back and settled down in a chair under the little shaded
+a few minutes.
+I went back and settled down in a chair under the

-oasis provided by a patio umbrella under which I sat and received
+little shaded oasis provided by a patio umbrella under which I sat

-my ice cold lemonade followed by what she was famous for: any hiker
+and received my ice cold lemonade followed by what she was famous

-stopping by and chatting for a while received a bowl of ice cream.
+for: any hiker stopping by and chatting for a while received a bowl

-That was just what I needed after the first part of this blazing
+of ice cream.
+That was just what I needed after the first part of

-for hours.
-She gave information to me about the upcoming trail in
+from other hikers for hours.
+She gave information to me about the

-the valley such as the grocery store a few miles farther along was
+upcoming trail in the valley such as the grocery store a few miles

 My boots were sticking to the tar like I was walking on flypaper